Australian Dodgeball League: Rules

-Victorian Dominance
+Victorian dominance

-Due to the size and scope of dodgeball in Australia, the early seasons of the Australian Dodgeball Championships was focused around Victoria, and to a lesser extent New South Wales.
+Due to the size and scope of dodgeball in Australia, the early seasons of the Australian Dodgeball Championships were focused on Victoria and, to a lesser extent, New South Wales.
 This dominance, and the ability to draw on talent for all the teams due to the interest and investment in the sport, meant that Victorian champions were often the favourites for the Championship titles, and those that followed the Victorian leagues developed a rivalry with the biggest challenger for their titles, the New South Wales clubs.

-This dominance is in the process of waning however, with Victorian teams still counted among the most in the country, but as more teams are founded and develop, the influence of Victorians on the sport may come to lessen in the coming years.
+This dominance is in the process of waning; however, Victorian teams are still counted among the most dominant in the country, and as more teams are founded and develop, the influence of Victorians on the sport may come to lessen in the coming years.

-State Rivalries
+State rivalries

 Much like Australian state rivalries in rugby league and cricket, Victoria and New South Wales developed a grudge with each other, often focused around their meetings outside of the season, and in the Championship Rounds.
-Although movements between the leagues were common, games between Victorians and New South Welshmen developed a stigma as close, and tight-fought, matches.
+Although movements between the leagues were common, games between Victorians and New South Welshmen developed a stigma as close, tight-fought matches.

 Between the organizers of the two state leagues, the VDL and the NSWDL, there are current talks to hold a competition similar to rugby league's State of Origin series, where Victoria and New South Wales will put forward their best ten players each to compete in a Best of 3 series to determine the more dominant state.